bormaxi8080/osint-timeline/DRAFT.md

 Cutter.
 Free and Open Source Reverse Engineering Platform powered by rizin: https://github.com/rizinorg/cutter

+Mapr is a Bun-native CLI/TUI designed for deep frontend reverse-engineering.
+It crawls target sites to collect artifacts, processes chunked code through a multi-agent AI pipeline, and generates comprehensive Markdown reports—mapping initialization flows, restoring names, and inferring call graphs to simplify complex build outputs: https://github.com/redstone-md/Mapr

 ----

 **Linux & DevOps:**

+SealOS is an AI-native Cloud Operating System built on Kubernetes that unifies the entire application lifecycle, from development in cloud IDEs to production deployment and management.
+It is perfect for building and scaling modern AI applications, managed databases (MySQL, PostgreSQL, Redis, MongoDB) and complex microservice architectures: https://github.com/labring/sealos

 ZeroByte.
 Backup automation for self-hosters.
 Built on top of restic: https://github.com/nicotsx/zerobyte